FVT-Dojo/tictactoeandroid/NOTES.md

 # User stories

-## 🥰As a player, I want to see a 3x3 grid so that I can play tic tac toe.
+## ✅ As a player, I want to see a 3x3 grid so that I can play tic tac toe.
-🥰Render a 3x3 grid
+✅ Render a 3x3 grid

 ## As a player, I want to be able to place my symbol (X or O) on an empty cell in the grid so that I can make my move.